kaishin/redalemeden.com/content/posts/2021-12-26-picking-up-svelte/index.md

 ## Hands-on with Svelte

-So to kick things off, I started with the [official guide](https://kit.svelte.dev/docs#introduction-getting-started), but soon took note that it's quite broad and largely irrelevant for static site generation.
-That led me to skim the [SSG](https://kit.svelte.dev/docs#appendix-ssg) and [Static sites](https://kit.svelte.dev/docs#adapters-supported-environments-static-sites) sections before jumping to the [adapters](https://kit.svelte.dev/docs#adapters) guide to learn more about `adapter-static`.
+So to kick things off, I started out with the [official guide](https://kit.svelte.dev/docs#introduction-getting-started).
+It's quite broad and largely irrelevant for static site generation, but gives a good overview of how Svelte is different from the rest.
+Next I tried to go through the sections that ar emore relevant to the task at hand, namely the [SSG](https://kit.svelte.dev/docs#appendix-ssg) and [Static sites](https://kit.svelte.dev/docs#adapters-supported-environments-static-sites) sections.
+That in turn took me to the [adapters](https://kit.svelte.dev/docs#adapters) guide where I learned more about `adapter-static` and how it can make SvelteKit more tailored for static site generation.

-It was a pleasant surprise to learn that both [_routing_](https://kit.svelte.dev/docs#ssr-and-javascript-router) and [_hydration_](https://kit.svelte.dev/docs#ssr-and-javascript-hydrate) are optional and can be turned off, effectively removing all JS from the final output; a basic amenity the Gatsby team [refuses](https://github.com/gatsbyjs/gatsby/issues/962#issuecomment-301392995) to provide, leaving developers no choice but to come up with [all sorts of hacks](https://ricard.dev/how-to-remove-client-side-javascript-from-gatsby/).
+While going through all these guides, I was pleasantly surprised to learn that both [_routing_](https://kit.svelte.dev/docs#ssr-and-javascript-router) and [_hydration_](https://kit.svelte.dev/docs#ssr-and-javascript-hydrate) are optional and can be turned off, effectively removing all JS from the final output; a basic amenity the Gatsby team [refuses](https://github.com/gatsbyjs/gatsby/issues/962#issuecomment-301392995) to provide, leaving developers no choice but to come up with [all sorts of hacks](https://ricard.dev/how-to-remove-client-side-javascript-from-gatsby/).
 Better yet, Svelte allows for these decisions to be made on a per-page basis, giving the developer full control over where and when to use these features.

 After this brief documentation survey, I felt like it’s time to get my feet wet.
 I started by generating a blank app using the command borrowed from the [Getting Started](https://kit.svelte.dev/docs#introduction-getting-started) section: